 6. iCIMS - Good for Enterprise-Scale Process Automation

 iCIMS Talent Cloud is an enterprise recruiting platform covering ATS, CRM, career sites, text recruiting, and onboarding.
-Its AI-powered matching claims to reduce time-to-fill by up to 50% for enterprise clients managing high requisition volumes.
+AI-powered matching claims to reduce time-to-fill by up to 50% for enterprise clients managing high requisition volumes.

 Automation coverage: AI resume screening and matching, bulk candidate management, automated communications, self-service interview scheduling, conversational application flows, onboarding automation (I-9, E-Verify).